 Priced at just £2.99 each these are a great price and 97% naturally derived ingredients.
-They are designed for sensitive skin so fragrance free.
-I don’t have sensitive skin and do like a fragrance so I missed that, but I purchased for the price and natural derived ingredients.
+They are designed for sensitive skin so are fragrance-free.
+I don’t have sensitive skin and do like a fragrance so I missed that, but I purchased for the price and naturally derived ingredients.
 This did clean my hair, but I needed to use quite a lot of shampoo and it became greasy quickly.
-The conditioner was ok, but did struggle a bit with my hair which is prone to tangling.
+The conditioner was ok but did struggle a bit with my hair which is prone to tangling.

 Overall Thought: Probably good if you need something gentle and used to low foam.

 Would I Recommend: Only for sensitive skin types that aren’t prone to tangles.